-- a number of districts equal to the number of supervisors, with each district substantially equal in population and consisting of contiguous whole wards.
-Except as otherwise provided in this paragraph, the board shall develop and adopt the tentative plan in accordance with sub.
-(3) (b) 1.
-The board shall adopt a final plan by enacting an ordinance in accordance with sub.
-(3) (b) 2. to 4. - (b) Election; term.
-Supervisors shall be elected for 4-year terms at the election to be held on the first Tuesday in April next preceding the expiration of their respective terms, and shall take office on the 3rd Monday in April following their election. - (c) Compensation.
-Each supervisor shall be paid by the county an annual salary set by the board.
-The board may provide additional compensation for the chairperson.
-Section 66.0505 applies to this paragraph. - (d) Changes during decade.
+- (d) Changes during decade.
 1. 'Number of supervisors; redistricting.'
 The board may, not more than once prior to November 15, 2010, decrease the number of supervisors after the enactment of a supervisory district plan under par. (a).
-In that case, the board shall redistrict, readjust, and change the boundaries of supervisory districts, so that the number of districts equals the number of supervisors, the districts are substantially equal in population according to the most recent countywide federal census, the districts are in as compact a form as possible, and the districts consist of contiguous whole wards in existence at the time at which the redistricting plan is adopted.
-In the redistricting plan, the board shall adhere to the requirements under sub.
+In that case, the board shall redistrict, readjust, and change the boundaries of supervisory districts, so that the number of districts equals the number of supervisors, the districts are substantially equal in population according to the most recent countywide federal census, the districts are in as compact a form as possible, and the districts consist of contiguous municipalities or contiguous whole wards in existence at the time at which the amended redistricting plan is adopted, except as authorized in sub.
+(3) (b) 2.
+In the amended plan, the board shall adhere to the requirements under sub.
 (3) (b) 2. with regard to contiguity and shall, to the extent possible, place whole contiguous municipalities or contiguous parts of the same municipality within the same district.
-In redistricting under this subdivision, the original numbers of the districts in their geographic outlines, to the extent possible, shall be retained.
-The chairperson of the board shall file a certified copy of any redistricting plan adopted under this subdivision with the secretary of state. - 2.
+In the amended plan, the original numbers of the districts in their geographic outlines, to the extent possible, shall be retained.
+The chairperson of the board shall file a certified copy of any amended plan adopted under this subdivision with the secretary of state. - 2.
 'Election; term.'
-Any redistricting plan enacted under subd.
+Any amended plan enacted under subd.
 1. becomes effective on the first November 15 following its enactment, and first applies to the spring election following the plan's effective date.
-Any redistricting plan enacted under subd.
+Any amended plan enacted under subd.
 1. shall remain in effect until the effective date of a redistricting plan subsequently enacted under par. (a).
 Supervisors elected from the districts created under subd.
 1. shall serve for 4-year terms and shall take office on the 3rd Monday in April following their election. - (3) OTHER COUNTIES. (a) Classification; maximum number of supervisors.
-Counties with a population of less than 500,000 and more than one town are classified and entitled to a maximum number of supervisors as follows:
+Counties with a population of less than 500,000 and more than one town are classified and entitled to a maximum number of supervisors as follows: - 1.
+Counties with a population of less than 500,000 but at least 100,000 shall have no more than 47 supervisors. - 2.
+Counties with a population of less than 100,000 but at least 50,000 shall have no more than 39 supervisors. - 3.
+Counties with a population of less than 50,000 but at least 25,000 shall have no more than 31 supervisors. - 4.
+Counties with a population of less than 25,000 and containing more than one town shall have no more than 21 supervisors. - 5.
+If the population of any county is within 2% of the minimum population for the next most populous grouping under this paragraph, the board thereof, in establishing supervisory districts, may employ the maximum number for such districts set for such next most populous grouping.